broesie/Home-Assistant/Tutorials/Tasker/Hass_Notifications.md

 - Do a variable split: **%source** splitter **“state”**
 - Do a variable split: **%source2** splitter **"**

-your result will be in %source21 (you can use a flash, to check it) Then you can an if statement if you want…
+your result will be in **%source21** (you can use a flash, to check it) Then you can an if statement if you want… Eg: if **%state ~ off**, do then...

+#### Method 2: Using AutoTools
+- Do an **AutoTools Json Read**: **Json** is similar like the first step in method 1, **fields: state**.
+Also I prefer to give this action a label.
+Eg: **Checking device name**
+- Then I do an if statement, just for if it gives a timeout, it will do it again, till it works… (in other word, it will create a loop, if it gives a timeout).
+You can do it like this:
+-- If %err is set
+-- Go to label Checking device name (or what you have set in step 1)

+your result will be in **%state** variable